cerebral/cerebral/docs/api/universalcontroller.md

 ```

 ## ES6 on server
 Take a look at the [demo application](https://github.com/cerebral/cerebral/tree/master/demos/universal) to see how you can run modern javascript, also with JSX, on the server.
 Demo does not include building for production, but you would typically use Webpack as normal for the client and just babel for the server.
 Or you can use Webpack there as well.
+If you are not using JSX you will probably get away with no transpiling on the server.